Asymptotic Bounds for the Size of Hom$(A,{\rm GL}_n(q))$: Extensions and Further Remarks

-We have had the standing assumption that $\FF_q$ is a splitting field for $A$.
-This means, in particular, that the characteristic $p$ of $\FF_q$ is coprime to the size $a$ of the group $A$.
-This assumption allows us to assume that all modules encountered are semisimple.
+This shows how the degree of the polynomial $|X(n,q)|$ can vary with $q$ when we work with fields which are not necessarily splitting fields. \end{exmp}

+Progress is even possible if we drop the assumption that $q$ and $a$ are coprime, so that not all $\FF_qA$-modules are semisimple.
 Some sort of semisimplicity assumption is necessary, as is shown by \cite[Example 1]{ls}, but it is possible to make progress in the modular case if one is willing to replace the set $\Hom(A,\GL_n(q))$ with the set $\Hom_{cr}(A,\GL_n(q))$ of all homomorphisms from $A$ to $\GL_n(q)$ such that the associated representation is semisimple (completely reducible); this is the standing assumption in the paper \cite{bate}, for example.
 If one does this, then similar results are possible to those in Section \ref{sec:theory}, but one has to work a bit harder.
 For example, instead of results depending on $a$, one has to use the dimension of the socle of the group algebra $\FF_qA$ (denote this dimension by $b$), and one cannot hope for the results obtained to be independent of $q$.
-However, as long as the field $\FF_q$ is large enough so that irreducible $\FF_qA$-modules modules are absolutely irreducible, the leading term of the polynomial $|\Hom_{cr}(A,\GL_n(q))|$ will have the form $m_rq^{n^2(1-b^{-1})-\epsilon_r}$, where the values $m_r$ and $\epsilon_r$ only depend on $r = n \mod b$.
+However, one should still expect that the leading term of the polynomial $|\Hom_{cr}(A,\GL_n(q))|$ will have the form $m_rq^{n^2(1-b^{-1})-\epsilon_r}$, where $r$ is the value of $n$ modulo $b$, and $m_r$ and $\epsilon_r$ can be determined by procedures similar to those laid out in Secion \ref{sec:theory}.